KyleRego/KyleRego.github.io/collections/_computer_science_notes/how-to-design-programs.markdown

     [else (count-sl sexp sy) ])))
 {% endhighlight %}

-This function is recursive in a way that completely mirrors the recursive definition of the data type, which I think is kind of a cool idea.
-Most of the work in writing this function is simply appreciating the structure of the data that it needs to process.
+This function is recursive in a way that completely mirrors the recursiveness of the data type definition, and it kind of writes itself after the recursive structure of the data type is understood.

 My review on this book: it's a buy (actually it's free and you can read it at [htdp.org](https://htdp.org/))!